open-telemetry/opentelemetry-dotnet/docs/trace/advanced/stratified-sampling-example/README.md

 One prerequisite for this is that the tag (e.g. queryType) used for the stratified sampling decision must be provided as part of activity creation.

-We use disproportionate stratified sampling here - i.e., the sample size of each sub-population is not proportionate to their occurrence in the overall population.
+We use disproportionate stratified sampling (also known as "unequal probability sampling") here - i.e., the sample size of each sub-population is not proportionate to their occurrence in the overall population.
 In this example, we want to ensure that all user initiated queries are represented, so we use a 100% sampling rate for it, while the sampling rate chosen for programmatic queries is much lower.

 ## What is an example output?

-You should see the following output on the Console when you run this application.
+You should see the following output on the Console when you use "dotnet run" to run this application.
 This shows that the two sub-populations (strata) are being sampled independently.

 ```text